Mixed (Ar)rivals: Unravelling inter-migrant group relations

 • What factors increase or decrease the risk of rivalries between (forced) migrant groups?

-• When do rivalries turn violent?
+• When do rivalries turn to resentment and potential social tensions?

 Method Steps